rainlanguage/docs.rainlang.xyz/docs/raindex/7-configuring-networks-subgraphs-metaboards-orderbooks-deployers.md

 ## Best Practices

 ### Configuration Management
-1. **Centralized Settings**
-   - Store common settings in application configuration, have the rain documents partitioned within folders for specific settings.
-   - Avoid duplicating settings across strategies, common settings can simply be added in the raindex app under the `Settings` section.
+**Centralized Settings :** Store common settings in application configuration, have the rain documents partitioned within folders for specific settings.
+Avoid duplicating settings across strategies, common settings can simply be added in the raindex app under the `Settings` section.

-2. **Network References**
-   - Use consistent network keys across configurations
+**Network References :** Use consistent network keys across configurations, document network-specific requirements.Validate RPC endpoints for networks before deployment
-   - Document network-specific requirements
-   - Validate RPC endpoints before deployment

-3. **Contract Addresses**
-   - Maintain address registry for each network, this can simply be the settings file thats associated with the raindex app.
-   - Document contract deployment information along with the necessary metadata (transaction hash, block number, network).
+**Contract Addresses :** Maintain address registry for each network, this can simply be the settings file thats associated with the raindex app.
+Document contract deployment information along with the necessary metadata (transaction hash, block number, network).

 ### Validation
 - Verify network configurations against chainlist.org, validating the rpc-endpoints, network and chain ids, native currency etc